This list was crafted to showcase both the natural wilderness and developed geothermal assets of New Mexico.

 River Campground, about 2 hours north of Silver City along the banks of the Gila River.
 Primitive campground with three mud pools ranging in temperature between 105-110 F. Clothing optional.

 Light Feather Hot Springs

 On the edge of the middle fork of the Gila River.
-A moderate mile long hike (with two river crossings) from the Gila Cliff Dwellings Visitor’s Center.
-A series of shallow rock and sand soaking pools with the temperature variable according to how much cold river water is let in.
+A moderate mile-long hike (with two river crossings) from the Gila Cliff Dwellings Visitor’s Center.
+A series of shallow rock and sand soaking pools with the temperature varying according to how much cold river water is let in.
 Get directions from the rangers at the Visitor’s Center.
 Bathing suits advisable.

 Jordan Hot Springs